bazhenov/tango-rust-week-slides/slides.md

 <!--
 same algorithm, same OS, same hardware.

-The don't look alike, do they?
+They don't look alike, do they?

 Computers were designed to reproduce the results of computations, not a performance.
 -->